Speech-Language Pathology Frequently Asked Questions

 |Cumulative GPA||Major GPA|

 If offered admission to the TTUHSC Graduate SLP Program, can I defer my acceptance

 No, the offer of admission is only good for the year in which you applied.
 If you are unable to attend that year, you must repeat the application process and be considered with another year’s applicant pool.

-May I tour the TTUHSC to see where the department and clinic are and where my classes will be held?
+May I tour the TTUHSC to see where the department and clinic are and where my classes

 On mandatory orientation day (typically held the day before class begins), you will receive a tour of the entire TTUHSC building.
 Appointments may also be set up through the School of Health Professions Office of Admissions if you would like to tour the campus prior to August.

 When do I need to be in compliance with all of my immunizations?

 Your immunization records must be in compliance 10 days prior to the first day of class each semester.
 If you have any questions about immunization requirements or the status of your immunizations, please contact the Office of Institutional Health at 806-743-3019.

 What size is the TTUHSC SLP Graduate Program?

 Do you offer a part-time or distance learning graduate program?